Police Catch Suspected Serial Killer Of Barcelona Homeless - UrduPoint

 The streets have been largely deserted since the Madrid government imposed a lockdown on March 14, with people allowed outside only to go to work if they can't work from home, to buy food and medicine and briefly walk their dog.

+Like other Spanish cities, Barcelona set up shelters for the homeless during the lockdown but many have preferred to continue to live on the streets.

-Four homeless people have been killed in Barcelona, Spain's second city, since March 19.
+Four homeless people have been killed in Spain's second city since March 19.
 Three were murdered in the last two weeks, all suffered blows to the head.

+Local media said one of the deaths was linked to a fight between homeless people.